Rajveer-Solanki-Kevit/gen-ai-llm-tasks/OpenAIAssistantTask/README.md

 This folder contains a set of assistant helper scripts and a CLI for the OpenAI-based assistant tasks.

 ## Contents
-- `cli_assistant.py` — CLI entry for the assistant.
+- `cli_assistant.py` — CLI script for the assistant.
-- `main_task.py` — main orchestration or example runner.
+- `main_task.py` — streamlit web application of assistant.
-- `scraping_script.py` — a helper script to scrape or gather content (if used).
+- `scraping_script.py` — a helper script to scrape or gather content.
 - `requirements.txt` — Python dependencies for this module.
 - `example.env` — example environment variables (copy and fill in secrets/API keys as needed).

 ---

 ## Prerequisites
-- Linux/macOS with Bash (these instructions assume bash).
 - Python 3.8+.
 - Git (to clone the repo if necessary).